 For those customers with a workstation or server based on one of these boards you may be interested in the latest BIOS update.
 The most notable part of the update seems to be improved RAID mode compatibility.
 For the full list of updates and to download the update see the update page.

 Napp-it has another update – this one is a little different as it adds the ability to encrypt pools on OpenIndiana and Illumian on ZFS v.28.
 You can update from the menu – napp-it->update.
-For more info see the changelog.
+For more info see the younger woman older man relationship.

 Canonical have released the latest update to the Ubuntu operating system, this time named Oneiric Ocelot.
 Oneiric apparently means dreamy… You can download it from: http://www.ubuntu.com